Anti-BDS laws: Arizona

-On March 17, 2016, Arizona governor Doug Ducey signed bill HB 2617 into law.
+On 17 March 2016, Arizona governor Doug Ducey signed bill HB 2617 into law.
 The law creates a blacklist of companies which boycott Israel and forbids the State from investing in them.
 It also requires entities contracting with Arizona to certify that they are not engaged in boycotts of Israel.

 In 2019, in response to a court that had blocked the enforcement of HB 2617, the law was amended by SB 1167.
 The amendment restricted the law so that it would only apply to state contractors with ten or more employees and contracts worth more than $100,000.

 IAC for Action lobbied Ducey to sign the bill, according to The Intercept.

 Arkansas

-In March 2017, the governor of Arkansas, Asa Hutchinson, signed Act 710 into law which prohibits Arkansas agencies from investing in or contracting with companies unless they sign a pledge not to boycott Israel or offers a 20% cut in compensation in lieu of signing such a pledge.
+In March 2017, the governor of Arkansas, Asa Hutchinson, signed Act 710 into law which prohibits Arkansas agencies from investing in or contracting with companies unless they sign a pledge not to boycott Israel or offer a 20% cut in compensation in lieu of signing such a pledge.
 The bill underlying the law, SB 513, was introduced to the state Senate by Bart Hester where it passed with the vote 29–0.
 It was subsequently sent to the House where it passed 69–3.

 California

-California got its anti-BDS law on September 24, 2016, as governor Jerry Brown signed the bill AB 2844 into law after it passed the Senate 34–1, with Bill Monning as the only dissenter.
+California governor Jerry Brown signed bill AB 2844 into law on 24 September 2016, after it passed the Senate 34–1, with Bill Monning as the only dissenter.

-The main promoter of the bill, Democratic Assemblyman Richard Bloom, claimed that he worked closely with lobbyist Dillon Hosier to get the bill passed: "Dillon and the IAC worked very closely with me and my legislative team to assure passage and the governor's signature on AB2844 … [rallying] IAC members to email, call and provide other advocacy on behalf of the Israeli-American community".
+The main promoter of the bill, Democratic Assemblyman Richard Bloom, claimed that he worked closely with lobbyist Dillon Hosier to get the bill passed: "Dillon and the IAC worked very closely with me and my legislative team to assure passage and the governor's signature on AB2844 ... [rallying] IAC members to email, call and provide other advocacy on behalf of the Israeli-American community".
 According to The Intercept, Bloom has received $7,000 in campaign contributions from IAC Chairman Adam Milstein since 2016.

 The law requires state contracts to certify that they are complying with California's anti-discrimination laws and that none of their policies against a nation or people is used for discrimination.
 The bill was rewritten several times after thousands of people protested and after legal experts asserted that the bill was unconstitutional.
-Therefore, while the intent of the bill was to combat BDS, in actuality it doesn't, according to Palestine Legal and Center for Constitutional Rights.
+Therefore, while the intent of the bill was to combat BDS, in actuality it does not, according to Palestine Legal and Center for Constitutional Rights.
 They argue that BDS campaigns are not discriminatory under the law.